justingolden21/colorfinder/README.md

 # Colorfinder

-find and save colors from any image
+## Find and save colors from any image

 Select your image then:

-- hover to preview a color
+- Hover to preview a color

-- right click to save it below
+- Right click to save it below

-- left click to save and copy it
+- Left click to save and copy it